-At first, the mother is the source of satisfaction of the physiological and emotional needs of the little daughter.
+At first, the mother is the source of satisfaction for the physiological and emotional needs of the little daughter.
 With the mother, she feels calm, but at the same time, she is sensitive to the slightest changes in her mood and is quick to react to them.

-If the mother constantly controls the father, insults him, and does not take his opinion into account, it is very likely that the daughter will behave the same with her future husband, subconsciously replicating the scenario of her parents.
+If the mother constantly controls the father, insults him, and does not take his opinion into account, it is very likely that the daughter will behave the same as her future husband, subconsciously replicating the scenario of her parents.

-If the mother is not preoccupied with everyday problems, the house is dirty and messy, then such a state of affairs in the family will also be the norm for her daughter.
+If the mother is not preoccupied with everyday problems, and the house is dirty and messy, then such a state of affairs in the family will also be the norm for her daughter.